Congress Working Committee: Criticism

-The Congress has not held internal elections to CWC for nearly 20 years and last elections were held in 1998.
-In 2017 Election Commission ordered it to hold internal elections but as of 2020 no elections were held.
-When Congress was trying to forge an alliance with ideologically opposite Shiv Sena in Maharashtra in 2019, Congress leader Sanjay Nirupam publicly urged Sonia Gandhi to dissolve the CWC, saying "they cannot be trusted anymore."
+The Congress has not held internal elections for CWC for nearly 20 years, with the last elections held in 1998.
+In 2017, the Election Commission of India (ECI) ordered it to hold internal elections but as of 2020, no elections were held.
+When Congress was trying to forge an alliance with ideologically opposite Shiv Sena in Maharashtra in 2019, Congress leader Sanjay Nirupam publicly urged Sonia Gandhi to dissolve the CWC, stating "they cannot be trusted anymore".